talon-one/talon_one.js/docs/ManagementApi.md

 //manager_auth.apiKeyPrefix = 'Token';

 let apiInstance = new TalonOne.ManagementApi();
 let loyaltyProgramId = 789; // Number | Identifier of the card-based loyalty program containing the loyalty card.
-You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. let loyaltyCardId = "loyaltyCardId_example"; // String | Identifier of the loyalty card.
+You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.  **Important**: The loyalty card ID requires [URL encoding](https://www.w3schools.com/tags//ref_urlencode.asp) if it contains special characters.
+For example, you must encode `NewCard2026%` as `NewCard2026%25`. let loyaltyCardId = "loyaltyCardId_example"; // String | Identifier of the loyalty card.
 You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint. let body = new TalonOne.AddLoyaltyPoints(); // AddLoyaltyPoints | body apiInstance.addLoyaltyCardPoints(loyaltyProgramId, loyaltyCardId, body).then(() => {